gaius-gracchus/KiwiFarmer/README.rst

 3. Get list of URLs for all pages of all threads `python get_page_url_list.py`

-4. Download all pages of all threads (rerun until all threads download successfully) `python download_all_pages_new.py`
+4. Download all pages of all threads (rerun until all pages download successfully) `python download_all_pages_new.py`